Your sales proposals should show a future in which your product or service solves your prospective customers’ problems.

 I use my bespoke [X-step] system to sell your house at full market value in [time period].

-Use a strong USP to establish credibility and give future customers confidence in your solution.
+A strong USP helps your business stand out, establishes credibility and gives future customers confidence in your solution.

 Note: Your selling proposition may be unique to your brand but looking at successful companies’ USPs can provide helpful inspiration.
 Consider the tools your business swears by or the products you use at home and see how they pitch their solutions.